Duodenal Switch Surgery

 Duodenal Switch Surgery in New Jersey

 Being classified as overweight or obese can put you at risk for many health problems like high blood pressure and cause diseases like type 2 diabetes.
 Losing excess body weight is the only way to combat these medical conditions, but doing so alone can be difficult and time-consuming, and if your health is at risk, there may be no time to waste.
-Garden State Bariatrics performs life-changing bariatric procedures like duodenal switch surgery, gastric bypass, and sleeve gastrectomy at one of our three New Jersey locations including Millburn, Toms River, and Browns Mills.
+Garden State Bariatrics performs life-changing bariatric procedures like duodenal switch surgery, gastric bypass, and gastric sleeve, also known as sleeve gastrectomy at one of our three New Jersey locations including Millburn, Toms River, and Browns Mills.

 Weight Loss Surgery to Improve Diabetes or Sleep Apnea